dangcuuson/graphql-schema-typescript/README.md

 * `outputPath`: where the types is generated
 * `options`: see [GenerateTypescriptOptions](./src/types.ts)

+## CLIs
+* You can also use CLIs to generate your TypeScript instead of writing code
+* Instead of providing a schema, you need to provide a folder that contains your type definitions, written in .gql or .graphql extensions
+* Use `graphql-schema-typescript generate-ts --help` for more details

 ## Type Resolvers
 The file generated will have some types that can make it type-safed when writing resolver: